Steroids tend to be associated with body building and weight lifting - but what are some of the best steroids for

 Steroids also increase your risk of tendon rupture and possibly of muscle injuries.
 The psychological effects of steroids can cause you to ignore an injury, making it worse.

-Any long-term steroid use can also increase your risk of high blood pressure and high cholesterol.
+Any long-term steroid use can also increase your risk of high blood pressure and high cholesterol, water retention also increases the risk of high blood pressure.
 If taking steroids you should be particularly careful to get enough fluids into your system.

 Children and teenagers should never use anabolic steroids unless a doctor has recommended them for medical reasons.
 Their use can delay puberty, worsen acne and cause premature growth plate closure resulting in permanent short stature.

 The endurance benefits of steroids for ultrarunners are not worth the side effects – and steroid use among these athletes is rare.

-If you are looking into using steroids for running, whether you’re a sprinter or doing a half-marathon or marathon, you should consider carefully whether the performance enhancement is worth the risks of long-term health effects…or getting into trouble with your sport’s governing body.
+If you are looking into using steroids for running, whether you’re a sprinter or doing a half-marathon or marathon, you should consider carefully whether performance enhancement is worth the risks of long-term health effects…or getting into trouble with your sport’s governing body.

-This includes legal risks – using some steroids is illegal in the United States, as they are classified Schedule III drugs that can only be obtained legally with a prescription.
+This includes legal risks – using steroids is illegal in the United States without a prescription, as they are classified Schedule III drugs that can only be obtained legally with a prescription.